mindbeam/unbase/docs/index.md

 ---
-layout: default
+layout: page
-title: "Home"
+title: "What is Unbase?"
 ---

-# What is Unbase?

 Unbase is a concept for a distributed database/application framework that is fundamentally reactive, fault tolerant, and decentralized.
 It seeks to address some very specific shortcomings in traditional paradigms; to create a distributed architecture that transcends device, geography, programming language, and present orthodoxy about what constitutes a "database".
 It seeks to blur the lines between application/database, and client/server.